-Few people have heard of the condition, despite it being the most common cause of blindness among working-age British citizens.
+Few people have heard of the condition, despite it being the most common cause of blindness among working-age Brits.
 "I have this thing called RP," I try to explain.
 "Sometimes I can see fine, at other times I walk headlong into walls."
 But it gets complicated and takes too long.
-In short: RP is a genetic disorder that causes the retina of the eyes to self-destruct – no one knows why – causing night-blindness, increasingly untrustworthy peripheral vision and, eventually, in some cases, complete blindness.
-If we met, you wouldn't realise anything was wrong; I'd just be an ungracious weirdo shunning your handshake.
+In short: RP is a genetic disorder that causes the retina of the eyes to self-destruct—no one knows why—causing night-blindness, increasingly untrustworthy peripheral vision, and, eventually, in some cases, complete blindness.
+If we met, you wouldn't realize anything was wrong; I'd just be an ungracious weirdo shunning your handshake.

-They revoked my driver's licence shortly after I was diagnosed.
-It seemed a bitter blow at the time, but was also, I see now, a blessing.
+They revoked my driver's license shortly after I was diagnosed.
+It seemed a bitter blow at the time but was also, I see now, a blessing.
 I was working as staff writer on a laddish motorcycle magazine and convincing no one as a biker lad.
-Occasionally I'd tear along, revving raucously and relishing the fuck-you-ness of it all, but more often than not I felt out-of-place, imperilled and sure only of my imminent mangledness.
+Occasionally I'd tear along, revving raucously and relishing the fuck-you-ness of it all, but more often than not I felt out of place, imperiled and sure only of my imminent mangledness.
 Riding in the dark, I'd squint and do my best to follow the white line.
-The problem wasn't just dying retinas, it was a more general dying inside.
+The problem wasn't just dying retinas—it was a more general dying inside.
 These days I gladly take the train.

-As part of the diagnosis, they put a clicker in my hand, stuck my head in a machine and told me to watch for tiny flashing lights in my peripheral vision.
-The machine made a pre-emptive buzz so I knew when the light was about to flash, but that didn't help me see it.
-What seemed like hours later, having not yet hit the clicker once, the optician's furrowed brow boring into my back, I realised that no one has flunked a game this badly since we gave granny a go on Minecraft three Christmases ago.
+As part of the diagnosis, they put a clicker in my hand, stuck my head in a machine, and told me to watch for tiny flashing lights in my peripheral vision.
+The machine made a preemptive buzz so I knew when the light was about to flash, but that didn't help me see it.
+What seemed like hours later, having not yet hit the clicker once, the optician's furrowed brow boring into my back, I realized that no one has flunked a game this badly since we gave granny a go on Minecraft three Christmases ago.

 Thankfully there wasn't a leaderboard to record my all-comers worst score, but I did get a print-out showing my scotomas (from the Greek skotos, meaning darkness), my patches of "missing" peripheral vision.
 Dark isn't how they appear to me, though, and they haven't so much gone missing as gone mental.

-I don't fear blindness, per se – just as I don't fear the concept of mortality.
+I don't fear blindness, per se—just as I don't fear the concept of mortality.
 The horror is specific: I dread not being able to see you seeing me.
 It's vain and it's visceral.
 If desire were to fade, what then, pleasure too?
 And without pleasure, what's left?
 Never mind great books and sublime vistas; I can't bear to imagine losing the smiles, the lips and eyes, the blushes and the buttocks.
-It's an anxiety like any other: centred on sex.
+It's an anxiety like any other: centered on sex.
 To see or not to be, that is the question.

 READ ON VICE SPORTS: Meet the Bats, Argentina's Blind Football Team